ClimateImpactLab/energy-code-release-2020/0_make_dataset/README.md

 `climate` - code and shapefiles for constructing, cleaning and assembling climate data

-`coded_issues` - encoded issues and documentation used to construct reporting regimes, clean the energy load data, and construct the climate data
+`coded_issues` - encoded issues and documentation used to construct reporting regimes, clean the energy consumption data, and construct the climate data

-`energy_load` - code for cleaning raw energy load data
+`energy_load` - code for cleaning raw energy consumption data

 `pop_and_income` - code for cleaning population and income data